thunderbiscuit/opcode-explained/script/numbers.md

 ## Minimally encoded integers
 :::danger
 This section has not been reviewed by bitcoin script experts yet!
-It was half written by ChatGPT-4 and as far as I can tell it's correct but I would appreciate review.
+It's a mix of bitcoin Stack Overflow, ChatGPT-4, and my own understanding, and as far as I can tell it's correct but I would appreciate review.
 If you can help, [please open an issue or pull request on the repository](https://github.com/thunderbiscuit/opcode-explained).
 :::

 <br>